seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/1-using-the-layerednavigation/1-setting-up-the-layerednavigation.md

 }
 ```

 > __Note__: FirstViewModel is a view model for one layer, it need to be implement `LayeredItemViewData` interface and override `getTitle()` method to provide `title` for each layered in UILayeredNavigation.
 Override `getShouldOpen()` method to provide open or close door for each layered.
-Default, getShouldOpen() return true.
+By default, getShouldOpen() returns true.

 ###Creating a view file for bind view model to layered
 Open the `FirstFragment.java` file inside the `view` package